HumanCellAtlas/data-portal-content/content/help/help/help-and-faq.md

 #### How do I get more details about projects, like protcols or publications?

 You can learn more about each project by visiting the Projects tab in the *Explore* section of the *Data Portal*.
 We encourage all contributing projects to provide a detailed description of their protocol and post their protocol details at [protocols.io](https://www.protocols.io/).
-Publication information, where available, is also visible on this page.
+Publication information, where available, is also visible on the Projects page.

 #### Can I use this data for a publication?